ollie/vimeo_videos/README.md

 Simple library for uploading videos through Vimeo V2 API, uses OAuth 1.

+## Internals

+There are two classes: `VimeoVideos::Client` and `VimeoVideos::Upload`.
+The purpose of the `Client` class is:

+1. Provide a proxy interface (`upload` method),
+2. Do the network talking.

+Whereas the `Upload` class is supposed to:

+1. Use the client to get user/video info to decide what to do,
+2. Do everything related to files.

+The interface is built in such a way that the `Upload` instance gets the `Client` instance through a constructor argument (not calling it statically).

 ## Installation

 Add this line to your application's Gemfile: